A Financial Checklist for Setting Smarter Money Goals

 Evaluate what anticipated changes could happen over the new year, such as job change, relocation, new baby, children starting private school, children going off to college, adult children moving back in, taking care of parents, or a home remodeling project.
 Consider how these changes could impact your budget.

-Track the total amount you are spending each month from the point of purchase, making it easy to see where your money is going.
-Be sure to regularly review your statement or track your spending daily so that you remain conscious of what you are spending, instead of slipping into autopilot spending.
+Track the total amount you spend each month from the point of purchase, making it easy to see where your money is going.
+Be sure to regularly review your statement or track your spending daily so that you remain conscious of what you are spending instead of slipping into autopilot spending.

 Reviewing this information is not always easy, but a huge step toward greater savings for your future.
-As you review your list of last year’s expenses, ask yourself: Was my spending in line with my values, goals and priorities?
+As you review your list of last year’s expenses, ask yourself: Was my spending aligned with my values, goals and priorities?
 What changes can I make to get closer to my goal?

 You also want to plan for savings.
-Ideally, 5 to 10 percent of your income is the target amount to save.
+Ideally, 5 to 10% of your income is a good target amount.

-However, it’s best to start small and set a nominal amount per week or per month and make sure that amount stays in the savings.
+However, it’s best to start small, set a nominal amount per week or month, and ensure that amount makes it into your savings account.

 If you put too much aside with great intentions and then end up pulling money back out because of an ineffectively planned budget, it can erode your confidence in being able to save.